pallets-eco/flask-security/docs/configuration.rst

     Default: ``120``.
 .. py:data:: SECURITY_TWO_FACTOR_SETUP_WITHIN

-    Specifies the amount of time a user has before their two factor setup token expires.
+    Specifies the amount of time a user has before their two-factor setup token expires.
 Always pluralize the time unit for this value.

     Default: ``"30 minutes"``